 In remote backup, a DPX device server sits in the data path between the NAS system and the target storage (disk, tape or cloud).
 This method expands the available range of backup targets because the device server can be connected to different targets using different connectivity protocols.
 In addition, multiple filers can share the resources of a single device server.

 DPX offers highly affordable licensing for NDMP backups.
-Many organizations include NDMP backups as part of their overall capacity licensing for third-party backup products.
+Many organizations include NDMP backups as part of their overall capacity licensing for third-party backup products such as Veritas NetBackup or EMC Networker.
 However, because NDMP data volumes tend to be large and constantly growing, NDMP may comprise a large portion of your backup licensing costs.
 By switching to Catalogic for NDMP backups, you can keep the remainder of your backup environment intact while gaining significant cost savings.
+Many users switch to Catalogic for less than the cost of their current software maintenance.
+So if you’re looking at a NetBackup renewal or Networker renewal that’s consuming far too much of your IT budget, consider switching to Catalogic.

 In addition to supporting several backup architectures, NDMP offers two backup types (NetApp filers only).
 Each method has advantages and disadvantages, depending on your backup needs.
-NDMP Dump is a file-based backup that allows for file-level restores.
+NetApp NDMP Dump is a file-based backup that allows for file-level restores.
 SMTape is a volume-based backup that can be faster, but it doesn’t allow for granular restores.
-The characteristics of each method are shown in the following table:
+The characteristics of each NetApp NDMP backup method are shown in the following table:

 |A file-level backup with file/folder granularity||A full volume backup with no granularity|